Royal College, Colombo: Royal-Trinity Bradby Shield Encounter

-The annual rugby encounter against friendly rival Trinity College, Kandy is the Blue Riband of schools' rugby in Sri Lanka.
-Rugby was introduced at Royal in 1916, and the first historic match against Trinity was played in 1920.
-The Bradby Shield was first presented in 1945 by the departing Principal of Royal College, E. L. Bradby.
-Since 1945, two matches have taken place each year, one in Kandy and the other in Colombo.
-The Shield is awarded to the school that gets the highest aggregate of points in the two-match series.

-The Centenary match between the two schools was the second leg encounter played in 1983 – the Chief Guest was Mr. E. L. Bradby himself.
-The 2008 second leg match was the 150th match between the two schools.

-The 2002 Bradby encounter was the highest-scoring encounter for Royal, led by Zulki Hamid, winning a record (39–00) in the first leg held in Colombo and winning the second leg (44–00) in Kandy, thus winning the Bradby Shield with a record aggregate of 83–00.

-The 2009 Bradby first leg was won by Royal (23–12) in Kandy.
-The second leg was also won by Royal (31–15) in Colombo.
-Thus Royal won the Bradby for 2009 with an aggregate of 53–27.

-Royal College rugby team has been the most dominating rugby team of the island of the 21st century.
+The annual Bradby Shield Encounter is regarded as one of the premier sporting events in Sri Lanka.
+It is contested between Royal College and Trinity College on a home-and-away basis, with the winner determined by the aggregate score across both matches.

+Royal College and Trinity College were among the pioneer schools in British Ceylon to adopt rugby as a sport, in 1916 and 1906 respectively.
+The first rugby encounter between the two schools took place on 31 July 1920, with Trinity emerging victorious by 26–0.
+In 1945, the outgoing principal of Royal College, E. L. Bradby, presented a shield, with the support of the then principal of Trinity College, C. E. Simithraaratchy, to be awarded annually in a two-legged rugby encounter.
+The inaugural Bradby Shield matches were held on 13 and 20 July 1945 and the encounter was won by Trinity with an aggregate score of 6–3.

+In 1983, E. L. Bradby and his wife attended the second leg of the 39th encounter, held on 16 July, at the invitation of the Royal College Union.

+In 2002, Royal College, under the captaincy of Zulki Hameed, won the 58th encounter with the highest aggregate score and the largest margin of victory in the series.
+Royal won 39–0 in Colombo and 44–0 in Kandy, resulting in a combined score of 83–0.

+In 1971, only the first leg of the 27th encounter was held due to the 1971 JVP insurrection.
+Royal College was awarded the Shield based on the result of the first leg, which they won 22–3.
+The series was suspended in 2020 and 2021 due to the COVID-19 pandemic, marking the first time in its history that it was completely halted.

+As of 7 September 2024, the Bradby Shield has been contested 78 times.
+Trinity leads the series with 40 wins, Royal has 36 and two encounters have ended in draws.

 Royal-Thomian Regatta

-Royal was the first school to start its own rowing program in 1953.
-The Regatta is the annual regatta between Royal College and S. Thomas' College, Mt Lavinia.
+Royal was the first school to establish its own rowing program in 1953.
+The Royal Thomian Regatta is the annual regatta between Royal College and S. Thomas' College, Mt Lavinia.
 The Boat Race which is the event of a coxed four began in 1962.
-By 1966, it broadened out to give rise to the regatta having a card of six events, made up of 2 Single Sculls, 2 Coxless Pairs and 2 Coxed Fours.
-The events take place at the Beira lake (alongside the Colombo Rowing Club) in Colombo around October each year with the T. N. Fernando Trophy awarded to the overall winner.
+By 1966, it broadened out to give rise to the regatta having a card of six events, made up of two single sculls, two coxless pairs and two coxed fours.
+The events take place at the Beira Lake (alongside the Colombo Rowing Club) in Colombo around October each year with the T. N. Fernando Trophy awarded to the overall winner.

 In 2007, under the captaincy of Maalik Aziz, Royal won the regatta with a record 40 points to nil, for the first time in its history.
 The Royal College Crew created records in all six events including a record for the Boat Race with a timing of 3 mins 11 secs (beating the previous record of 3 mins 19 secs).